Harmonic/laravel-preset/readme.md

 $ php artisan preset harmonic
 ```

-Once installed you will be prompted to complete installation.
+Once installed you will be prompted to remove the package (as it's no longer required).

 ### Creating admin pages from models